HNeukermans/Hallo/README.md

 Hallo
 =====

-just another SIP stack, in my language of c#oice.
+just another SIP stack, in my language of C#oice.

 Move on to the wiki 'Home' page.